Gametoast/Documentation/StarWarsBattlefrontII/documentation/art_guide.md

 Collision meshes are simple low-poly meshes that are used by the game engine to calculate when and how objects collide with each other.
 There are 2 types of collision meshes used in SW BattleFront: collision meshes and collision primitives.

 Collision Mesh
  1. This is usually a low-poly yet fairly conforming version of the original mesh.
 It is most often used for soldier and ordnance collision since those are most obvious ways to see collision mesh correctness.
 For example, you can see the ordnance collision on an object by shooting at it with any weapon.
 If the collision is sloppy and covers gaps or is not correctly aligned with the original mesh, then you will see the laser blasts hit empty space or inside the actual geometry of the model.
-The collision mesh has to be named &quot;collision&quot;, or if there are more than one, &quot;collision&quot;, &quot;collision1&quot;, &quot;collision2&quot;, etc. Multiple collision meshes will all get merged into one when munged.
+The collision mesh has to be named "collision", or if there are more than one, "collision", "collision1", "collision2", etc. Multiple collision meshes will all get merged into one when munged.
 This is very important when considering rule #3.
 Do make the collision mesh a child of the root node or its corresponding node, and make sure its global center is at 0,0,0.

-2. Enabling the Collision Mesh: if the vehicle .MSH file has a corresponding .OPTION file, then it might contain the argument &quot;-nocollision&quot;.
+2. Enabling the Collision Mesh: if the vehicle .MSH file has a corresponding .OPTION file, then it might contain the argument "-nocollision".
 This is to prevent generation of a default collision mesh using the model&#39;s full geometry.
 If you have specified a collision mesh in XSI, you will need to remove this argument from the .OPTION file.

 3. Collision meshes can NOT be used on moving parts (turrets, bones etc).
 When the vehicle is munged, all collision mesh nodes are merged into a single non-articulated collision mesh.
 If a moving part on a vehicle requires collision, it will have to be specified with a primitive.